AbayomiOlaoye/Youth-In-Tech-Project/README.md

 ![Y'n'Tech Global Summit](https://img.shields.io/badge/Y'n'Tech_Global-Summit-000000?style=for-the-badge&logo=Y'n'Tech&logoColor=white)
 # Youth-In-Tech-Project
 Here's my first capstone project, featuring a young and dynamic group of youngsters in tech.
-The project eas inspired by my crave to see young minds being inspired by their colleagues who have seized the opportunity to learn the language of the future - not only for the security it affords but the feeling of accomplishment it bestows.
-I really hope to see my fellow country young men to dare and dive into this atmosphere of CHANGE for a better World.
+The project was inspired by my crave to see young minds being inspired by their colleagues who have seized the opportunity to learn the language of the future - not only for the security it affords but the feeling of accomplishment it bestows.
+I really hope to see my fellow country young men dare and dive into this atmosphere of CHANGE for a better World.

 ## Live Presentation Video Link
 https://www.loom.com/share/79097e4bbd2e4cbcb02393282aa9eee3